apache/james-project/src/adr/0050-jmap-web-push.md

 ## Consequences

-The notification traffic transit by some third party infrastructure which can both be a security and privacy risk.
+The notification traffic transits by some third party infrastructure which can both be a security and privacy risk.
 [RFC-8291](https://datatracker.ietf.org/doc/html/rfc8291) `Message Encryption for Web Push` introduces encryption for web push messages and is integrated to JMAP web push mechanisms.
 This SHOULD be implemented. `google/tink` library provides utilities to easily do this.